Malaysian Communist Party

-The Malaysian Communist Party (MCP) was an underground Malaysian communist party.
+The Malaysian Communist Party (MCP) was a merger of the Communist Party of Malaya/Marxist-Leninist (CPM-ML) and the Communist Party of Malaya/Revolutionary Faction (CPM-RF).
+Both factions split out from the Malayan Communist Party in the 1970s.
 MCP traced its roots to splinter groups amongst communist guerrillas in southern Thailand in the 1970s.
 The party conducted armed struggle in the Malaysian-Thai border areas between 1983 and 1987.
-It eventually accepted a deal for cessation of hostilities with the Thai military and its cadres were resettled in 'friendship villages'.
+The former CPM-RF members lay down their arms on 13 March 1987 and the former CPM-ML members lay down theirs on 28 April 1987.
+It eventually accepted a deal for cessation of hostilities with the Thai military and its cadres were resettled in 5 'friendship villages'.

 Foundation

 The party was formed on 5 December 1983 through the merger of two Communist Party of Malaya splinter groups; the Communist Party of Malaya/Revolutionary Faction and the Communist Party of Malaya/Marxist–Leninist.
 The two key leaders of MCP were Ah Leng (General Secretary of the party, hailing from CPM/ML) and Huang Chen (former CPM/RF leader).

 MCP traced its roots to a crisis in the CPM in the Thai–Malaysian border regions following a 1968–1970 internal purge.
 Up to 200 cadres were estimated to have killed in the purge, resulting in two out of four guerrilla camps of the Malayan National Liberation Army in the area rebelling against the CPM leadership.
 In 1970 the Sadao Camp of the 8th MNLA regiment broke away, forming CPM/RF.
 Later the second district of the 12th MNLA regiment, based at the Betong West Camp, broke away and formed CPM/ML.
 Both CPM/RF and CPM/ML repeatedly denounced the CPM leader Chin Peng as counter-revolutionary.
 MCP called on CPM members to join the new party.

 The merger of CPM/RF and CPM/ML had been preceded by failed reconciliation talks in Beijing between the CPM and the break-away groups.